 When we think of capturing a visual interpretation of Halloween, oftentimes we think of photographing the Halloween Parade, vampires, ghosts, cemeteries, and the like.
 But how else can we capture Halloween?

-We can try capture the usual Halloween-related subjects, but in a new, unique, way, if possible.
+We can try to capture the usual Halloween-related subjects, but in a new, unique, way, if possible.
 Or, we could think of other subjects and stories that could tell the story of Halloween in a fresh, new way.

-Oftentimes, when we think of Halloween, we think of…things and creatures that scare us; we think of the idea of getting close to what scare us, to what we fear, perhaps from a place that we perceive as a safe place.
+Oftentimes, when we think of Halloween, we think of…things and creatures that scare us; we think of the idea of getting close to what scares us, to what we fear, perhaps from a place that we perceive as a safe place.
 So, when it comes to Halloween, what scares us the most?
 What are our darkest fears and how can we paint them with light and share them with others, in our own way?

 Let’s start with the obvious Halloween subjects: